ba-st/Willow-Playground/README.md

 and go to [localhost:8080/willow101](http://localhost:8080/willow101) to find an interactive tutorial.

 To learn how to use Willow, you can check the applications included in this repository:
-- Live Documentation: start by browsing WPLiveDocumentation.
+- Live Documentation: start by browsing `WPLiveDocumentation`.
 Access the application at [localhost:8080/live-docs](http://localhost:8080/live-docs)
-- Test Runner (Boostrap 3): start by browsing WPB3TestRunner.
+- Test Runner (Boostrap 3): start by browsing `WPB3TestRunner`.
 Access the application at [localhost:8080/test-runner-bootstrap3](http://localhost:8080/test-runner-bootstrap3)
-- Test Runner (Boostrap 4): start by browsing WPB4TestRunner.
+- Test Runner (Boostrap 4): start by browsing `WPB4TestRunner`.
 Access the application at [localhost:8080/test-runner-bootstrap4](http://localhost:8080/test-runner-bootstrap4)

 ## Installation